 What "bot-free" does not mean

 Some tools market themselves as "bot-free" but still require browser extensions, desktop apps, or system-level audio capture that creates other complications.
-Worth checking:
+Here is what to check:

-- Does it store recordings that could be subject to discovery or GDPR requests?
-(Understand what is stored and where.)
+Does it store recordings that could be subject to discovery or GDPR requests?
+Know what is stored, where, and for how long.

-- Does it work across Zoom, Google Meet, and Teams without per-platform setup?
-(It should.)
+It should work across Zoom, Google Meet, and Teams without separate configuration for each.

 The simplest test: if you removed the tool entirely, would the other person on the call have noticed it was there?
 If the answer is no, it is genuinely bot-free.